muurid1/UFOs/README.md

 #### Recommendations

 The filter would be more efficient if we add a grammar corrector, in that case, we will save more time figuring out the right spelling.

+We found out that having a larger range for the date would be really helpful